Trovemaster/TROVE/docs/source/quickstart.rst

 ``freq-window`` This specifies the frequency window (in wavenumbers) in the spectra to be used.
 In the example here -0.1 is used as the minimum to guarantee values from 0 are used while 4000 is the maximum considered. ``energy low`` specifies the energies of the lower and upper states to be included.
 In the example the highest energy lower state to include it 2000 so since the maximum frequency of light considered is 4000, the upper state needs a maximum of 6000 (energy proportional to frequency, :math:`E = h \nu`).

-To calculate absorption intensities the eigenfunctions and eigenvalue files of the states to be included must be included in the directory where TROVE is run.
+To calculate absorption intensities, the eigenfunctions and eigenvalue files of the states  must be included in the directory where TROVE is run.
 More on this will be described below.

 The working equations for intensity calculations are discussed in the Theory chapter.